The classrooms that music teachers will step into look differently than they did 10 years ago. The way they are trained should look different as well.

 ASSIGNMENT: Groups of students exploring arranging and composing in “garage bands” throughout the semester.
 Listen to a song by Nick Belcher, Eunice Kim, Ryan Williams, and Chris Sullivan >>

 Another aspect of the group assignments is to require students to often play on secondary instruments.
 A student who earned an undergraduate degree in flute performance, for instance, will play electric bass in her newly formed “garage band.”
 Yet another assignment asks students to arrange a current pop song with their primary instruments.

 “We had a pop arrangement with a bassoon, a flute, and a classical guitar,” says Lewis.
 “Instead of looking at popular music as a self-contained genre, the idea is to explore how it can stretch the very notion of what an authentic presentation might sound like.”

 In other words, these assignments encourage open ears and, through them, open minds.

 Young students are as passionate about music as ever, but their interests are wide and varied.
 Music teachers today need to engage students in creative music projects that span genres, incorporate accessible technology, and encourage learning outside of the classroom.

-The goal is simple: The radical new thinking behind the K-12 Contemporary Teaching Practice degree seeks to train music teachers to feel comfortable teaching a wind ensemble, overseeing a rock band, or leading a songwriting class using acoustic and digital technology.
+The goal is simple: The radical thinking experiences in the Music Teaching and Learning degrees seeks to train music teachers to feel comfortable teaching a wind ensemble, overseeing a rock band, or leading a songwriting class using acoustic and digital technology.

 “We see no reason why this cannot be a comprehensive goal for music teachers,” says Peter Webster, the vice dean of the division of Scholarly and Professional Studies at USC Thornton.
 “In short, we are looking to transform the landscape of music teaching and learning to a more contemporary place that celebrates the musical world students inhabit today.”